Acute pancreatitis - Balthazar C

 0 images remaining

-CT study also show bilateral pleural effusion.
+CT study also shows bilateral pleural effusion.

-According to Balthazar Score used in CT Severity Index (CTSI), the evidence of inflammatory changes in pancreas and peripancreatic fat would suggest a grade C pancreatitis.
-This would represent a mild pancreatitis (interstitial pancreatitis), which has no pancreatic or extrapancreatic necrosis.
+According to Balthazar Score used in CT Severity Index (CTSI), the evidence of inflammatory changes in the pancreas and peripancreatic fat would suggest a grade C pancreatitis.
+This would represent mild pancreatitis (interstitial pancreatitis), which has no pancreatic or extrapancreatic necrosis.